It’s safe and pain-free.

 Your body is completely covered during the exam.

-You don’t need to worry about being embarrassed or exposed during a colonoscopy.
-You will wear a hospital gown, and a sheet provides extra covering.
+You may be wondering how much of your body is exposed during a colonoscopy.
+But don’t worry about being embarrassed or exposed — you will wear a hospital gown, and a sheet provides extra covering.
 Rest assured that, during the procedure, your gastroenterologist will be focused on a monitor displaying the inside of your colon, not on your backside.

 It goes by quickly and you’ll meet with your gastroenterologist following the procedure.